NBC: Dracula’s season finale leaves it likely to be cancelled

 Other recent Renewals and Cancellations on NBC:

-- NBC Predictions: Is The Mysteries Of Laura a sure thing?
-(September 21st)
+- NBC picks up The Mysteries Of Laura for a full season (October 28th)

 Parks and Recreation was unofficially renewed for a seventh season last week, which is not surprising since it’s the highest rating comedy series on NBC.
 It’s closely followed by Community, which was described as having ‘a strong possibility for returning’ by NBC chairman Bob Greenblatt.
 However, Community has seen a drop in its ratings, and although it’s still the number two comedy series on NBC, that’s not really that much of an achievement when the two shows it beats are The Michael J. Fox Show and Sean Saves The World.